Dellen Millard gets third consecutive life sentence for father’s death

-TORONTO — A twice-convicted murderer was sentenced Tuesday to a third consecutive term of life in prison for killing his father, with a judge saying the penalty was necessary to condemn the Toronto man’s crimes.
+TORONTO — Notorious triple killer Dellen Millard will likely spend the rest of his days in prison after a judge handed the Toronto man a third consecutive life sentence for murder on Tuesday, this time for the death of his father.

-The sentence means Dellen Millard must serve 75 years in prison before being eligible to apply for parole.
+The sentence means Millard must serve 75 years in prison before being able to apply for parole — an ineligibility term prosecutors said is currently the longest in the Canadian justice system and has only been applied in two other cases.

-The 33-year-old was found guilty earlier this year of the first-degree murder of his father, Wayne Millard, a wealthy businessman whose death was initially ruled a suicide.
+The 33-year-old was found guilty earlier this year of the first-degree murder of his father, Wayne Millard, a wealthy aviation executive whose death was initially ruled a suicide.

+Justice Maureen Forestell, who presided over the case, said there was little hope of rehabilitating Dellen Millard.

+“Dellen Millard has repeatedly committed the most serious offence known to our law,” she said.
+“He has done so with considerable planning and premeditation.
+In the murder of his father, he took advantage of the vulnerability of his father and betrayed his father’s trust in him.”

+Forestell found that Millard, who pleaded not guilty, shot his 71-year-old father through the eye as he slept on Nov.
+29, 2012, with the bullet lodging in his brain.

-Dellen Millard was previously convicted in the murders of his former lover Laura Babcock and Hamilton man Tim Bosma, a complete stranger.
+Millard was previously convicted along with his friend, Mark Smich, in the murders of his former lover Laura Babcock and Hamilton man Tim Bosma, a complete stranger.

-Prosecutors had asked for an additional 25 years of parole ineligibility on top of the 50 years Millard must serve in prison without parole for those previous murders.
+Prosecutors had asked for an additional 25 years of parole ineligibility on top of the 50 years Millard must serve in prison without parole for his previous murders.

-Justice Maureen Forestell, who presided over the case, said the hope of rehabilitation for Millard was so faint that it played little role in the determination of the sentence.

 Toronto police began looking into Wayne Millard’s death shortly after Hamilton police arrested Dellen Millard and charged him with Bosma’s death in May 2013.
 Police charged the younger Millard with first-degree murder in his father’s death in April 2014, but the trial didn’t proceed until June this year.